rpip/sendhut-envoy/API.original.md

 * dropoff - Courier is moving towards the dropoff.
 * almost_dropoff - The driver is close to the delivery point.
 * waiting_at_dropoff - The driver is waiting at the delivery point.
-* cancelled - Items won't be delivered.
+* canceled - Items won't be delivered.
 Deliveries are either canceled by the customer or by our customer service team.
 * delivered - The package has been delivered successfully.
 * returned - The delivery was returned either:
    - customer/sendhut cancelled